• Join or Renew

 CNPS Supplementary Protection Program

-Yes, this optional service is available to CNPS beneficiaries for an additional fee.
+Yes, this optional service is made available by the CNPS to CNPS beneficiaries on a discretionary basis for an additional fee.
 The CNPS Supplementary Protection program was created to provide an affordable source of legal assistance with complaints regarding your professional conduct from your nursing regulator (College or association).
 Please note that this protection is not included within core services, and that nurses must apply for registration in the Supplementary Protection program prior to an adverse incident.

 No. Unlike professional liability protection, having access to legal assistance with College complaints is not a legislated requirement.

-No. You must be a registrant of the CNPS Supplementary Protection program at the time of the incident giving rise to the complaint and/or investigation, and at the time of the complaint, in order to be eligible for assistance.
+You can apply for CNPS Supplementary Protection at any point in your career.
+However, you will not be eligible for assistance for incidents that occurred prior to your enrollement in the program.
+As noted under the eligibility criteria, you must be a registrant of the CNPS Supplementary Protection program at the time of the incident giving rise to the complaint and/or investigation, and at the time when the complaint is submitted to the regulator or, in the absence of a complaint, when the regulator decides to initiate an investigation, in order to be eligible for assistance.

-If the complaint or investigation pertains to more than one incident or to a continuous or repetitive course of conduct, you must be or have been a registrant of the CNPS Supplementary Protection program when every incident took place or for the entire duration of the conduct giving rise to the complaint and/or investigation; and you must have maintained your registration with the CNPS Supplementary Protection program at the time when the complaint was filed by the complainant to the nursing regulator.
+If the complaint or investigation pertains to more than one incident or to a continuous or repetitive course of conduct, you must be or have been a registrant of the CNPS Supplementary Protection program when every incident took place or for the entire duration of the conduct giving rise to the complaint and/or investigation; and you must have maintained your registration with the CNPS Supplementary Protection program at the time when the complaint was submitted by the complainant to the nursing regulator or, in the absence of a complaint, at the time when the regulator decides to initiate an investigation.

-Provided you are eligible for assistance, you will receive legal advice and representation and the cost of expert evidence (if expert evidence is necessary) until the matter is dismissed, resolved on consent, resolved by way of a decision by a complaints committee or formally referred for a hearing before the Discipline Committee or a Fitness-to-Practice Committee.
+If assistance is granted, you will receive legal advice and representation and the cost of expert evidence (if expert evidence is necessary) until the matter is dismissed, resolved on consent, or resolved by way of a decision by a complaints committee.
+If a complaint or investigation is referred for a hearing before the Discipline Committee or a Fitness-to-Practice Committee, assistance will also include legal representation in preparation for and before the Discipline Committee or Fitness-to-Practice Committee, to a maximum of $50,000.

-No. To be eligible for the CNPS Supplementary Protection program, you must be a CNPS beneficiary and a registrant of the CNPS Supplementary Protection program at the time of the incident giving rise to the complaint or investigation and at the time when the complaint was filed by the complainant to the nursing regulator.
+No. To be eligible for the CNPS Supplementary Protection program, you must be a CNPS beneficiary and a registrant of the CNPS Supplementary Protection program at the time of the incident giving rise to the complaint or investigation and at the time when the complaint was submitted by the complainant to the nursing regulator or, in the absence of a formal complaint, at the time when the regulator decides to initiate an investigation.

 Yes.
 If you are on leave or retired and no longer have an active nursing license, you are able to retain your eligibility as long as you maintain your participation in the Supplementary Protection program.